niplav/site/range_and_forecasting_accuracy.md

 The following are scatterplots with range on the X-axis and accuracy (calculated using the Brier score) on the Y-axis.
-Again, red dots/lines are for Metaculus data, and blue dots/lines are for Predictionbook data.
+Again, red dots/lines are for Metaculus data, and blue dots/lines are for PredictionBook data.

 ![Scatterplot with linear regression for Metaculus & PredictionBook question accuracy by range (in days)](img/range_and_forecasting_accuracy/allqdays.png "Scatterplot with linear regression for Metaculus & PredictionBook question accuracy by range (in days)")